textpattern/textpattern.github.io/administration/articles-panel.md

 # Articles panel

 The Articles administration panel will show a list of all your existing articles together with basic information (Such as ID, Posted, Title, Author, etc.).
-Details can optionally be displayed.
-From this list you can:

-1. Open an article for editing
-2. Perform batch changes on selected articles

 On this page: